Oldranda1414/AutoDev/docs/detailed-design.md

 The [docopt](https://github.com/jazzband/docopt-ng) package is used to define the arguments accepted by AutoDev.

-The Interface module simply calls the dispatch function exposed by the Dispatcher with the cli arguments provided by the user as arguments.
+The Interface module calls the dispatch function exposed by the Dispatcher with the parced cli arguments provided by the user as arguments.

 ![Interface Design](./assets/mermaid/interface_design.png)